duckdb/duckdb-r/README.md

 ### Developing with Extensions

 If you wish to build or add extensions to the R package you first need to build duckdb with the `extension_static_build` flag.
-The following commands allow you to add the httpfs extension to a duckdb R build.
+The following commands allow you to add the [`httpfs` extension](https://duckdb.org/docs/extensions/httpfs) to a DuckDB R build.
 See the [extension ReadMe](https://github.com/duckdb/duckdb/tree/master/extension#readme) for more information about extensions

 ``` sh